dgerod/dgerod.github.io/_posts/2015-04-19-robot-visualizer-using-ros-and-ecat.md

 ---
 layout: post
-tags: robotics delta-3_robot intership OMRON ROS visualizer
+tags: robotics delta-3_robot intership OMRON ROS visualizer robot
 ---

 # A visualizer for our robots done using ROS and EtherCAT